NTNU-IMT/stormbird/book/src/line_model/line_model_intro.md

 }
 ```

-More details on each field can be found in the code documentation [LINK TO COME].
-The constriuction of a line force model is generally not done with the structure directly, but rather through a [builder](/line_model/building_line_model.md)
+More details on each field can be found in the code [documentation](https://docs.rs/stormbird/0.7.0/stormbird/).
+The construction of a line force model is generally not done with the structure directly, but rather through a [builder](/line_model/building_line_model.md)